‘Tenet’ has middling release in U.S. as Hollywood reopens on Labor Day weekend

 Hampering “Tenet’s” box-office take was the fact movie theaters in New York and Los Angeles, the country’s top two markets, remain closed by government order.
 Only neighboring areas, such as San Diego and New Jersey, are currently open in those regions.
 There is no concrete word on when theaters will reopen in either city, though theater owners remain hopeful that that moment will come in a matter of weeks.

-With a $200 million production budget and additional marketing costs totaling tens of millions more, “Tenet” is a key movie not just for theaters but for Warner Bros.’ bottom line.
-The film was originally scheduled to debut in mid-July but was postponed several times as the virus surged throughout the U.S. over the summer, before finally landing in early September.
+With a $200 million production budget and additional marketing costs totaling tens of millions more, “Tenet” is a key movie not just for theaters but also for Warner Bros.’ bottom line.
+The film was originally scheduled to debut in mid-July but was postponed several times as the virus surged throughout the United States over the summer, before finally landing in early September.

-The movie will have a long way to go if it hopes to approach the inflation-adjusted $348 million that “Inception” totaled in the U.S. a decade ago.
+The movie will have a long way to go if it hopes to approach the inflation-adjusted $348 million that “Inception” totaled in the United States a decade ago.

 Still, while not overwhelming, the opening numbers offer a rebuttal of sorts to the many pundits — and rival studios — who said releasing a major film during the third-quarter of 2020 was unwise.
 In the wake of the shutdown, many studios have moved films to 2021 or to on-demand platforms.

 Rival studios are also watching the “Tenet” release to gauge whether moviegoers are likely to emerge from their homes once the pandemic eases.
-Many studios still have major releases scheduled for the U.S. in the fourth quarter: MGM’s James Bond installment “No Time to Die”; and Disney’s “Black Widow,” and “West Side Story.”
-Warner Bros. itself is using “Tenet” as a gateway to other big releases inn the coming months, including “Wonder Woman 1984” and “Dune.”
+Many studios still have major releases scheduled for the United States in the fourth quarter: MGM’s James Bond installment “No Time to Die” and Disney’s “Black Widow,” and “West Side Story.”
+Warner Bros. itself is using “Tenet” as a gateway to other big releases in the coming months, including “Wonder Woman 1984” and “Dune.”

-Executives at theater chains are trying to stay optimistic about “Tenet’s” domestic release.
+Executives at theater chains are trying to stay optimistic about the domestic release of “Tenet.”

 “We had a lot of sellout shows.
-Unfortunately, some of them were 50 people and some were 25 people,” said Mooky Greidinger, chief executive of Cineworld, which owns Regal, the country’s second largest cinema chain; he noted social distancing requirements limit theaters to as little as 25 percent capacity in some markets.
+Unfortunately, some of them were 50 people and some were 25 people,” said Mooky Greidinger, chief executive of Cineworld, which owns Regal, the country’s second-largest cinema chain; he noted social distancing requirements limit theaters to as little as 25 percent capacity in some markets.
 “But in general, it looked like the campaign worked,” he said.

 He encouraged patience in judging the outcome.
 “If you want to see the total result, you need to wait for Monday a week from tomorrow,” Greidinger said, noting more markets will be open and people will continue to come out in existing ones.